Bokkyu Kim, PT, PhD

 ASSOCIATIONS / MEMBERSHIPS

+3. Fine hand motor skill learning and experience-dependent brain plasticity.
 Motor skill learning is a result of motor skill practice.
 Underlying neural mechanisms of motor skill learning have been studied for decades.
 Current neuroscientific evidence supports that experience-dependent neuroplasticity of the sensorimotor brain regions is the key neural mechanism of motor skill learning.
 My research team aims to determine how brain structure and function change after an intensive long-term upper extremity motor skill practice using MRI and neurophysiological assessments.
-Specifically, I am interested in the changes in brain structural connectivity of the sensorimotor brain regions in both non-disabled adults and people with stroke.
-I utilize graph theory-based brain network analysis to investigate how brain structure and functional connectivity changes are associated with upper extremity motor skill learning.
-Furthermore, we use neurophysiological assessment, such as electroencephalogram (EEG) and transcranial magnetic stimulation (TMS) to investigate how brain functional connectivity will affect improvement in motor behavior after an intensive upper extremity motor skill training in non-disabled adults and stroke survivors.
-This research will determine the neural mechanisms underlying fine hand motor skill learning that would inform us to develop a better interventions promoting the experience-dependent brain plasticity that can lead to further improvement in motor function after stroke.
+Specifically, I am interested in the changes in brain structural connectivity of the sensorimotor brain regions in non-disabled adults and people with stroke using diffusion tensor imaging (DTI).

-My research aims to develop a robust and accurate predictive model for post-stroke sensorimotor recovery using clinical outcome scores and neurological biomarkers derived from neuroimaging assessments.
+5. Machine learning-based prediction modeling for motor recovery after stroke.
+This research project aims to develop a robust and accurate predictive model for post-stroke sensorimotor recovery using clinical outcome scores and neurological biomarkers derived from neuroimaging assessments.
 It is estimated that direct and indirect costs of stroke healthcare in 2030 will be about $ 70 billion dollars.
 Best way to reducing the stroke healthcare costs is to develop an accurate prognosis of sensorimotor recovery after stroke.
 Improving prognosis of sensorimotor recovery will help therapists to set realistic and achievable rehabilitation goals and to choose the most optimal therapeutic approach for each post-stroke individual.
 Thus, my research will contribute to reducing costs of stroke healthcare.
-Prognosis research project is about the development of multimodal prediction model for functional recovery after stroke using machine learning technique.
-Advance in information techonolgy and computer science allows us to generate data depositories for stroke rehabilitaiton research.
-Currently, there are several stroke rehabilitation research data depositories that contain more than 300 stroke survivors' brain MRIs and clinical motor outcome assessments data.
-Using big data of stroke rehabilitation research, I will be able to develop a more accurate multimodal prediction model using machine learning-based multivariate modeling approaches.
-Results from this project will be used for developing new hypotheses and writing extramural research grants.